Karan-Gandhi/2-CC-Physics-Collision-Simulator/README.md

 # 2-CC-Physics-Collision-Simulator

 This is a Coding Challenge where I attempt to try and code a Collision simulation using the law of conservation of momentum.
+This Project is avalible on :

 Here there are two blocks which collide with each other having a perfectly elastic collision :

 ![](https://upload.wikimedia.org/wikipedia/commons/e/e5/Elastischer_sto%C3%9F3.gif)